tarun470/frontend/README.md

 Passes room data to the Game component

-Acts as the room controller.
+Acts as the room controller

 🎲 Game.jsx
 Core gameplay logic: